 - Monitor applications in your Java environment for almost every major platform—JBoss, Oracle, MySQL, Tomcat, Linux, VMware, etc.

 If you plan on working with a JBoss application server in the future, I highly recommend giving SolarWinds Server & Application Monitor a try.
-Check out the 30-day free trial, which gives you access to the tool’s full functionality.
+Check out the 30-day free trial, which gives you access to the tool’s full functionality, or try a free demo.